Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Preliminaries

-Our approach is based on the following factorization.
-The model for $Y$ conditional on treatments and unobserved confounders can be decomposed into the observed data density and a conditional copula as
+In this paper, we focus on models for which it is possible to learn the conditional confounder density $f_{\psi_T}(u\mid t)$ from a latent variable model on the multiple treatments.
+We then explore how the causal effects change under different assumptions about the $U$-$Y$ relationship, as governed by the sensitivity parameter $\psi_Y$.
+To do so, we use a sensitivity parameterization in which the observed data densities are invariant to the choice of sensitivity parameters \citep{gustafson2018sensitivity, franks2019flexible}.
+We consider this to be desirable because it implies that the data offer equivalent support to the various causal conclusions admitted by the sensitivity analysis.
+The model for $Y$ conditional on treatments and potential unobserved confounders can be decomposed into the observed data density and a conditional copula as

-where $F_{Y|t}$ is the CDF of $f(y \mid t)$ and $F_{U|t}$ is the CDF of $f_{\psi_T}(u \mid t)$. $c_{\psi_Y}$ is the conditional copula density, defined on the unit hypercube and parameterized by $\psi_Y$, which characterizes the joint density of $Y$ and $U$ conditional of $T=t$ after transforming the marginals to uniform random variables \citep{nelsen2007introduction}.
-By explicitly factoring the observed outcome density, $f(y \mid t)$, out of the complete data distribution, we ensure that the left hand side of Equation \ref{eqn:obs_consistency} is invariant to $\psi$, establishing that there are no observable implications of varying the copula parameters.
-Moreover, this factorization holds for all densities (or PMFs) $f(y \mid t)$ and $f_{\psi_T}(u \mid t)$ and any number of treatments, and thus can be used to characterize the outcome-confounder dependence for any model of the observables.
+where $F_{Y\mid t}$ is the CDF associated with $f(y \mid t)$ and $F_{U_i\mid t}^{\psi_T}$ are the CDFs associated with $f_i^{\psi_T}(u_i \mid t)$, the density for $i$th latent confounder given treatments. $c_{\psi}$ is the conditional copula density, defined on the $m+1$ dimensional unit hypercube and parameterized by $\psi = \{\psi_Y, \psi_T\}$, which characterizes the joint density of $Y$ and $U_1, ..., U_m$ conditional on $T=t$ after transforming the marginals to uniform random variables \citep{nelsen2007introduction}.
+This factorization holds for all densities (or PMFs) $f(y \mid t)$ and $f_{\psi_T}(u \mid t)$ and any number of treatments, and thus can be used to characterize the outcome-confounder dependence for any model of the observables.

-With Equation \ref{eqn:cop_full}, we can express the intervention distribution, $f_{\psi}(y \mid do(t))$, as:
+With Equation \ref{eqn:cop_full}, we can express the intervention distribution, $f_{\psi}(y \mid do(t))$, in terms of the observed conditional distribution, $f(y\mid t)$, as:

-The observed outcome distribution $f(y \mid t)$ and the marginal distribution of treatment $f(t)$ are clearly invariant to the sensitivity parameters by construction.
-The intervention distribution $f(y \mid do(t))$ is parameterized by $\psi_Y$, the parameter governing the conditional dependence between $Y$ and $U$ given $T$ and by $\psi_T$, the parameters governing the conditional distribution of $U$ given $T$.